Zaki-1052/GPTPortal/README.md

   - Always keep track of your token usage (relevant link found below); adjust instructions and/or parameters as needed.
 - **Voice Chat**: Calls to OpenAI's proprietary *multi-modal APIs* via your key; be sure to keep an eye on your *expenses*.
 - **Billing for API Use**: A $5 deposit is required to access the *paid tier* of the OpenAI API.
 See OpenAI *Documentation* for billing setup.
+- **Custom Instructions**: If you'd like to adjust the model's *System Prompt*, you can modify the `instructions.md` file found in the **public** directory.
+  - It will be passed via *API*, so the model will follow these instructions at the expense of anything from the user!
 - **Understanding GPT Parameters**: The *Basics*
   - **Temperature**: Controls randomness.
 Lower values make responses more predictable.
   - **Max Tokens**: Determines the length of each completion.